chaudharyshubham04/chaudharyshubham04/README.md

-# :pray: Hii there,I'm SHUBHAM CHAUDHARY
-# a Data Scientist enthusiast and Web Developer from Delhi India.
+# :pray: Hii there,I'm SHUBHAM CHAUDHARY,a Coder, Data Scientist enthusiast and Web Developer from Delhi India.